AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_initial.md

 #### Verifying the accumulated data.

-It verifies that the following values are propagated to the accumulated data from the app circuit's public inputs:
+It verifies that the following values align with those in the app circuit's public inputs:

 - Read requests.
 - New note hashes.